Low-Maintenance Turf Grasses

 “No Mow Lawn Mix” is great for open, sunny swaths where native prairie grasses once grew, such as the cooler, medium-rainfall areas of the upper Midwest, Northeast, and Pacific Northwest.
 And hardy Eco-Lawn thrives even in difficult spots, such as under spreading trees or in clay soils.

 The cost of growing these blends from seed is comparable to that of conventional grass seed.
-No Mow Lawn Mix, for example, costs $3.75 to $5.95 per pound; you need 5 pounds per 1,000 square feet, which translates to about $0.02 per square foot.
-Planting grass from plugs is more expensive; you’ll need at least 1 or 2 plugs per square foot, at a cost of about 50 cents per plug.
+No Mow Lawn Mix, for example, costs $3.75 to $5.95 per pound; you need five pounds per 1,000 square feet, which translates to about 2 cents per square foot.
+Planting grass from plugs is more expensive; you’ll need at least one or two plugs per square foot, at a cost of about 50 cents per plug.

 Sedge: One of the most exciting breakthroughs in turf concepts in recent years has been the development of sedge lawns.
 Sedges look a lot like conventional turf but have more in common with native grasses that existed in America before sod-busting development and agriculture.
 The great thing about them is that they require little or no mowing, fertilizing, or chemicals.
 Some require less water than many conventional turf grasses.
 Others tolerate wet, moist areas, and many thrive in shade.